This easy pots de crème recipe uses a stovetop method so it is a no-bake dessert that you can make ahead and chill until you are ready to serve it.

 - Let the mixture sit for 2 minutes, then stir slowly to melt the chocolate and form an evenly mixed chocolate custard.
 Be sure to scrape the bottom!
 You may want to use a hand blender to smooth it out but this might result in air bubbles.

-- Divide mixture between the 6 glasses or jars that have a graham cracker crust base.
-Place in the fridge and let chill 4 hours or overnight.
+- Divide mixture between 6 glasses or jars.
+Place in the fridge and let chill for 4 hours or overnight.

 Nutrition